PracticeFoxyCode/practice/README.md

 Two comments here:

-1. The constants AWS and AZURE essentialy replace the immutable strings 'ami' and 'azure' with immutable names AWS and AZURE.
+1. The constants AWS and AZURE essentially replace the immutable strings 'ami' and 'azure' with immutable names AWS and AZURE.
 This accomplishes nothing.
 1. They are not used outside this module
 1. They are only used in `type_of()`, not in any other place in the module